IBM/docker101/lab1.md

 Status: Downloaded newer image for ubuntu:latest root@4fb6b0acc681:/
 ```
-Notice the difference in the prefix of your terminal. e.g. `root@4fb6b0acc681:/`.
+Notice the change in the prefix of your terminal. e.g. `root@4fb6b0acc681:/`.
 This is one indication that you are "inside" of a container.
 In the case of the output above, I am running as the `root` user inside a container with ID: `4fb6b0acc681`.
 Your container id will be different.

 3. Run `ps -ef` to inspect the running processes inside the container.